 McGinn's general research area is technology and society, a field devoted to study of social, cultural, ethical, and policy issues raised by contemporary developments in science and technology.
 His specific research area is ethics, science, and technology, a specialty within applied ethics that is devoted to the study of ethical issues raised in contemporary engineering and science, and of ethical issues raised by the diffusion of technical innovations into society.

 McGinn's publications include Science, Technology, and Society (Prentice-Hall, 1990), and articles in scholarly journals such as Professional Ethics; Technology and Culture; Science, Technology, and Human Values; Science and Engineering Ethics; and Nanoethics.
-His newest book, entitled The Ethical Engineer: Contemporary Concepts and Cases, will be published by Princeton University Press in 2018.
+His newest book, The Ethical Engineer: Contemporary Concepts and Cases, was published by Princeton University Press in February 2018.

 From 1995 to 2011, Prof. McGinn served as director or co-director of Stanford's Science, Technology, and Society (STS) Program.
 He is a member of the STS Executive Board and served as an STS Faculty Fellow from 2014-2017.
 McGinn is a member of the School of Engineering's Undergraduate Council and coordinates the School of Engineering's Technology in Society (TiS) Requirement.